 - Requirements

-Step 3: Prepare the Requirements
+Step 3: Prepare the Requirement

 Once you’ve narrowed down your choices, check the bank or financial institution’s loan requirements.
 Some lenders require a minimum annual income to qualify for a personal loan.
 You may also have to fulfill document requirements proving your identity and source of income.
+Common personal loan requirements in the Philippines include:

-Then get your documents in order.
 This will fast-track your loan application and save you from the stress and hassle of going back and forth to the lender’s office just to submit all your documents.

 Step 4: Read the Fine Print